kuanjiahong/kuanjiahong/README.md

 - 👋 Hi, I’m @kuanjiahong
 - 👀 I’m interested in ...
 Web development, app development
 - 🌱 I’m currently learning ...
-Kotlin, C++
+Kotlin, C++, React
 - 💞️ I’m looking to collaborate on ...
 N/A
 - 📫 How to reach me ...
 N/A